Ignasinou/deuteronoise-americascup/plots.md

     <strong>Figure 1.</strong> Comparison of AIS vessel density between a baseline day
     (18 July 2024, 12:00–14:00 UTC) and a pre-race period
     (19 October 2024, 12:00–14:00 UTC).
-    Drag the slider to compare spatial vessel activity around Port Vell and the race perimeter.
+    Drag the vertical slider to reveal one map over the other.
   </figcaption>

   <style>
-  .compare-container {
+  .ba-container {
     position: relative;
     max-width: 1000px;
     margin: 1.5rem auto;